upjs/facile-validator/README.md

 _Only a number less than or equal to 50 will be accepted._

-If `max` is used without `number` rule, the input value is considered as a `string` and then the input value must be a string with a maximum length of the given number:
+If `max` is used without `number` rule, the field under validation is considered as a `string` and then the field under validation must be a string with a maximum length of the given number:

 ```html
 <input data-rules="max:5" />